 Geneviève moved to San Francisco in 2000 where she currently lives with her family.
 After teaching architecture at the California College of the Arts for several years she turned her focus towards printmaking.
 Printmaking has been her main occupation since 2012.

-Geneviève is a member of California Society of Printmakers and Boston Printmakers and has her studio at master printer Paul Mullowney's shop in San Francisco.
+Geneviève is a member of California Society of Printmakers and Boston Printmakers and has her studio in the Mission in San Francisco.